 If you’ve been too busy in clinic or with other activities that keep you from perusing research and following supplement industry trends, you may have missed the tremendous swing of interest to investigating the impact of Nrf2 and Nrf2-inducing substances on health.
-A simple search of the term Nrf2 in PubMed or other medical publication database will validate this; in 2007, there were 179 publications containing the term Nrf2 while in 2006 there 1,447 – almost a 10-fold increase, and 2017 is well on track to be more than that with 1,063 already.
+A simple search of the term Nrf2 in PubMed or other medical publication database will validate this; in 2007, there were 179 publications containing the term Nrf2 while in 2016 there were 1,447 – almost a 10-fold increase, and 2017 is well on track to be more than that with 1,063 already.

 So just what is Nrf2, and the closely related antioxidant response element (ARE)?